krbullock/configurable/README.txt

 * Can safely store other kinds of structs as opaque config values.
 They won't get automatically deep-copied.

+* Doesn't yet support independent configs for classes and their subclasses.

 == SYNOPSIS:

     require 'configurable'